eric-feng-2011/DataViz/README.md

 ## Example Usage

 These examples will demonstrate what to input into the various inputfields and what the end result should look like.
+All example data files mentioned are located on my computer in the absolute directory path /Users/ericfeng/Desktop/BioSNTR.

 ### Example 1
-In this example we will plotting data regarding irises from a datafile named [iris.csv](Assets/Resources/iris.csv) that is located in the absolute directory path /Users/ericfeng/Desktop/BioSNTR on my computer.
+In this example we will plotting data regarding irises from a datafile named [iris.csv](Assets/Resources/iris.csv).

 <img width="767" alt="example path 1" src="https://user-images.githubusercontent.com/31462296/41296942-ac7d670c-6e23-11e8-9d15-e82a1c6b5345.png">